dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcmqrscp/README.md

                                         by default
     --key-store <file|url>              file path or URL of key store containing the private key,
-                                        resource:key.jks by default
+                                        resource:key.p12 by default
     --key-store-pass <password>         password for key store containing the private key, 'secret' by
                                         default
-    --key-store-type <storetype>        type of key store containing the private key, JKS by default
+    --key-store-type <storetype>        type of key store containing the private key, PKCS12 by default
     --match-no-value                    if a matching key is not in the directory record object, consider
                                         the record to be a match anyway.